 In the end, if you are still having problems, I recommend checking their official Twitter for updates.
 But if you still get no dice, you should open a thread on the Fatshark forums.
 And with that, I will see you on the other side, Space Marine!

 There are plenty of reasons why your game keeps crashing.
 Anywhere from your game failing to connect to the game servers to some error causing problems in your PC.

 All the fixes listed above are effective.
 However, they can potentially fix your problem and aren’t confirmed fixes.
 If nothing works for you, it’s best to wait for an official patch from the devs.

 Please check the system requirements to confirm whether your PC can run Darktide.
-Once sure, update your GPU drivers and make sure that no background application is interfering with the game.
+Once sure, update your GPU drivers as well.

 Quite the guide you just read!
 Want to indulge in some sweet Warhammer 40k lore?
 Check out our Legion of the Damned Guide next.